Hlavče Njive

 Hlavče Njive ([ˈxlaːu̯tʃɛ ˈnjiːʋɛ]) is a small settlement in the hills above the Poljane Sora Valley in the Municipality of Gorenja Vas–Poljane in the Upper Carniola region of Slovenia.

 Name

 Hlavče Njive was attested in historical sources as Qualtsemb in 1291 and Chlapscheniue in 1500.
+Etymologically, the name means 'servants' fields', referring to a feudal arrangement, from hlapec 'demesne servant' (cf. Chlap-sche in the 1500 attestation) + njive (plural of njiva 'tilled field').